Practice

 • Reviews of our services, our coaches and other users

-We also collect data about coaches who advertise their services on our platform.
+We also collect data about coaches who provide their services on our platform.
 This includes:

 • Order and billing history